dolliars/readbetter/README.md

 > *Every webpage shouldn't be like the last line of a Snellen chart*
 >
-> — me, a couple months ago.
+> — me, a couple years ago.

 I'm generally frustrated with reading things on the internet.
 I appreciate physical books because there is no mystery in the container.
 The moment I hold a